AlexKalinckovich/AlexKalinckovich/README.md

 ## 👨‍💻 About Me

-Hi, I'm **Alecksey Kalinckovich**, a passionate full-stack developer specializing in building scalable, high-performance applications.
+Hi, I'm **Aliaksey Kalinckovich**, a passionate full-stack developer specializing in building scalable, high-performance applications.
 I have strong expertise in Java ecosystem technologies and microservices architecture, with experience in event-driven systems and cloud-native development.
 I'm constantly exploring new technologies and best practices to create efficient, maintainable solutions.

 When I'm not coding, you can find me contributing to open-source projects, learning new architectural patterns, or sharing knowledge with the developer community.
 ---